 Two shielding gasses are commonly used for aluminum welding: argon and helium.

 Argon provides a smoother arc than helium and is the most common shielding gas for aluminum welding.
 It results in a narrower, convex bead pattern.

 Helium offers deeper penetration and a hotter arc.

 It’s not uncommon to work with a mix – a ratio of around 75% helium to 25% argon will provide the benefits of each with few drawbacks.

 As the welding itself wants to run at high temperatures and move quickly, aluminum has high thermal conductivity, so higher amperage and voltage settings are necessary.
 With thinner base materials, you run the risk of burn-through with lower travel speeds.

 The arc length should be a rough match for the diameter of the electrode.

 Aluminum welds benefit from a push rather than pull technique.
 Push the gun away from the weld puddle for a much cleaner weld free of contaminants.

 The upside of aluminum’s high thermal conductivity is the rate at which cooling occurs.
-Welds will set much quicker than in steel, though the metal will deform more due to contraction as it cools.
+Welds will set much quicker than steel, though the metal will deform more due to contraction as it cools.